Transparency issues

 Gamecube

-To make matters worse, the PC version (and all later versions based on it) ignores built-in vertex colors for all objects that are not part of the level model.
-For example, look at one of the pinball entrances in Casinopolis: it has green vertex colors in the Gamecube version, which are missing in the PC version.\
+On top of that, the PC version (and all later versions based on it) ignores built-in vertex colors for all objects that are not part of the level model.
+For example, let’s look at one of the pinball entrances in Casinopolis: it has green vertex colors in the Gamecube version, which are missing in the PC version.

 Gamecube